 International Students

-Are you looking for an opportunity to experience Australian Wildlife firsthand?
+Are you looking for an opportunity to experience Australian Wildlife first-hand?

 Currumbin Wildlife Hospital offers the opportunity to spend a week or more with our large Veterinary team in our purpose-built Wildlife Hospital.